sicfran774/TraceKanji/README.md

 Start learning [here](https://tracekanji.com)!

 An extensive study tool for Japanese learners, specifically in the meanings and stroke orders of over 2000 kanji.
+Features recognition of handwritten kanji, which updates the best matching kanji every time a stroke is made.
 Users can login to save specfic kanji to their own created decks, providing an easy way to facilitate their study at their own pace.
 In-depth information such as the JLPT grade, onyomi and kunyomi readings, and more are provided through KanjiAPI, and stroke orders are retrieved from KanjiVG, a collection of vector graphics.

 ## Features
 - Information on all [Jōyō kanji](https://en.wikipedia.org/wiki/J%C5%8Dy%C5%8D_kanji) (2,136 kanji): basic meanings, kunyomi/onyomi readings, grade, JLPT level, and words that use the kanji.
 This information is retrieved from [KanjiAPI](https://github.com/onlyskin/kanjiapi.dev), an excellent API of thousands of kanji.
 - Stroke orders/images of each kanji, courtesy of SVG files from the [KanjiVG project](https://kanjivg.tagaini.net/)
 - Draw area to practice writing kanji, as well as overlaying stroke orders onto the canvas, undo-ing strokes and hiding the kanji tracing.
+- Handwritten kanji recognition to make it easy to find out what that kanji means.
+Stroke order does not matter!
 - Search filter to find specific kanji.
 Meanings, kanji, and kunyomi/onyomi readings can simply be typed into the search bar.
 Grades and JLPT levels can be filtered using ```grade:[level]``` and ```jlpt:[level]``` respectively.
 - After signing in, you are able to create your own decks of kanji to facilitate and organize your study